fscorrupt/awesome-stars/README.md

 - [plankanban/planka](https://github.com/plankanban/planka) - The realtime kanban board for workgroups built with React and Redux.
 - [NARKOZ/hacker-scripts](https://github.com/NARKOZ/hacker-scripts) - Based on a true story
 - [SixDigitCode/AirBridge](https://github.com/SixDigitCode/AirBridge) - AirMessage Bridge for SMServer!
-- [ferdium/ferdium-server](https://github.com/ferdium/ferdium-server) - The server component that can either be self-hosted or hosted for general purpose - for use with the ferdium thick client.
 - [BetterDiscord/BetterDiscord](https://github.com/BetterDiscord/BetterDiscord) - Better Discord enhances Discord desktop app with new features.
 - [dec0dOS/zero-ui](https://github.com/dec0dOS/zero-ui) - ZeroUI - ZeroTier Controller Web UI - is a web user interface for a self-hosted ZeroTier network controller.
 - [rakibtg/docker-web-gui](https://github.com/rakibtg/docker-web-gui) - A simple web based GUI for managing Docker containers and images